Hexagon Tusk Shell

 Hexagon Tusk Shell, Dentalium neohexagonum.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 2.5 cm (1.0 inch).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Hexagon Tusk is found over and within sand substrate at depths between 7 m (15 feet) and 256 m (840 feet).
-They range from Central California to the Cabo San Lucas, Baja California Sur along the coast of Southern California and Baja and they are found in the Sea of Cortez, from the Midriff Islands, Baja California to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Hexagon Tusk Shells are found on and within sand and mud substrates.
+They live at depths between 7 m (15 feet) and 256 m (840 feet).
+They are a temperate to subtropical Eastern Pacific species.
+In Mexican waters they are found along the entire west coast of the Baja Peninsula and they are found in the Gulf of California from Isla Tiburon, Baja California to Cabo San Lucas, Baja California Sur.